Addison's disease

 Complications

-• Addisonian crisis.
-If you have untreated Addison's disease, you may develop an addisonian crisis as a result of stress on the body, such as injury, infection or illness.
+Stress on the body such as injury, infection or illness can trigger adrenal crisis.
 Typically, the adrenal glands make two or three times the usual amount of cortisol in response to physical stress.
-With adrenal insufficiency, not being able to increase the amount of cortisol made as a result of stress can lead to an addisonian crisis.
+But with adrenal insufficiency, the adrenal glands don't make enough cortisol to meet this need.
+And that can lead to adrenal crisis.

-An addisonian crisis is a life-threatening situation that results in low blood pressure, low blood levels of sugar and high blood levels of potassium.
-It requires immediate medical care.
+Adrenal crisis results in low blood pressure, low blood levels of sugar and high blood levels of potassium.
+This complication needs treatment right away.

 Prevention

-• Talk to your health care provider if you always feel tired or weak or are losing weight without trying.
-Ask about an adrenal shortage.
+• Talk with your healthcare professional if you always feel tired or weak or are losing weight without trying.
+Ask if you should get tested for adrenal insufficiency.

-• If you have been diagnosed with Addison's disease, ask your provider what to do when you're sick.
-You may need to learn how to increase your dose of corticosteroids.
+• If you have Addison's disease, ask your healthcare professional what to do when you're sick.
+You'll likely need to learn how to adjust the amount of medicine that you take.
+You also may need to take the medicine as a shot.

-• If you become very sick, especially if you are vomiting and you can't take your medicine, go to an emergency room.
+• If you become very sick, go to an emergency room.
+This is crucial if you're vomiting and you can't take your medicine.

-Some people with Addison's disease worry about serious side effects from hydrocortisone or prednisone.
-However, people with Addison's disease aren't as likely to get the side effects of high-dose glucocorticoids.
-That's because the dose prescribed replaces the amount that's missing.
+Some people with Addison's disease worry about serious side effects from corticosteroid medicines.
+But people with Addison's disease aren't likely to get the side effects of high-dose corticosteroids used to treat many other diseases.
+That's because the dose prescribed is much lower and only replaces the amount that's missing.

-If you take cortisone, be sure to follow up with your provider regularly to make sure your dose is not too high.
+If you take corticosteroids, follow up with your healthcare professional regularly to make sure your dose is not too high.

 Diagnosis

 • Blood test.
 This test can measure blood levels of sodium, potassium, cortisol and adrenocorticotropic hormone (ACTH).
-A blood test also can measure antibodies related to autoimmune Addison's disease.
+A blood test also can measure proteins called antibodies related to Addison's disease caused by an autoimmune disease.

 • ACTH stimulation test.
 ACTH tells the adrenal glands to make cortisol.
-This test measures the level of cortisol in the blood before and after a shot of human-made ACTH.
+This test measures the level of cortisol in the blood before and after a shot of lab-made ACTH.

 • Insulin-induced hypoglycemia test.
 This test is done to find out if the pituitary gland is causing secondary adrenal insufficiency.
 The test involves checking blood sugar and cortisol levels after a shot of insulin.

 • Imaging tests.
 A CT scan of the stomach area checks the size of the adrenal glands and looks for other issues.
-An MRI of the pituitary gland can test for secondary adrenal insufficiency.
+An MRI of the pituitary gland can spot damage that may cause secondary adrenal insufficiency.

 Treatment

-Medicines are used to treat Addison's disease.
-Hormone replacement therapy corrects the levels of steroid hormones the body isn't making enough of.
-Some treatments include oral corticosteroids such as:
+Addison's disease treatment involves taking medicines to correct the levels of steroid hormones that the body isn't making enough of.
+Some treatments include corticosteroid medicines taken by mouth such as:

-• Hydrocortisone (Cortef), prednisone (Rayos) or methylprednisolone (Medrol) to replace cortisol.
-These hormones are given on a schedule to act like the changes in cortisol levels the body goes through over 24 hours.
+• Hydrocortisone (Cortef), prednisone (Rayos, Prednisone Intensol) or methylprednisolone (Medrol) to replace cortisol.
+You take these medicines on a schedule.
+This helps mimic the changes in cortisol levels the body typically goes through over 24 hours.

 • Fludrocortisone acetate to replace aldosterone.

-You likely need plenty of salt in your diet.
-This is especially true during heavy exercise, when the weather is hot or if you have digestive upsets, such as diarrhea.
+You'll likely need plenty of sodium in your diet.
+This is especially true during heavy exercise and when the weather is hot.
+It's also true if you have digestive troubles such as diarrhea.

-Your health care provider may increase your medicine for a short time if your body is stressed.
+Your healthcare professional may tell you to raise the dose of your medicine for a short time if your body is stressed.
 Such stress can come from having surgery, an infection or a minor illness.
 If you're vomiting and can't keep down your medicine, you may need shots of corticosteroids.

 • Carry a medical alert card and bracelet at all times.
-A steroid emergency card and medical alert identification let emergency care providers know what kind of care you need.
+A steroid emergency card and medical alert bracelet or tag let emergency care professionals know what kind of care you need.
 Also have a written action plan.

 • Keep extra medicine handy.
 It can be dangerous to miss even one day of medicine.
-So keep a small supply at work and with you when you travel.
+So keep a small supply at work and take extra medicine with you when you travel.

-• Carry a glucocorticoid injection kit.
+• Carry a corticosteroid medicine injection kit.
 The kit contains a needle, a syringe and an injectable form of corticosteroids to use in case of emergency.

-• Stay in contact with your care provider.
-Your care provider can monitor your hormone levels.
-If you have problems with your medicine, your provider might need to change the doses or when you take them.
+• Stay in contact with your healthcare professional.
+Your healthcare team can monitor your hormone levels.
+If you have trouble with your medicine, your healthcare professional may need to change the doses or when you take them.

 • Have yearly checkups.
-At least once a year, see your care provider or a doctor who treats hormone problems.
-Your provider may recommend yearly screening for autoimmune diseases.
+At least once a year, see your healthcare professional or a doctor who treats hormone conditions.
+Your healthcare professional may recommend yearly screening tests for autoimmune diseases.

-An addisonian crisis is a medical emergency.
-Treatment typically includes IV:
+Addisonian crisis is a medical emergency.
+Treatment typically includes medicines or solutions given through a vein.
+These include:

 Preparing for an appointment

-You're likely to start by seeing your primary care provider.
-However, you might be referred to an endocrinologist, a doctor who treats conditions of the endocrine glands.
+You're likely to start by seeing your primary healthcare professional.
+Then, you might be referred to a doctor called an endocrinologist who treats conditions related to hormones.

 Here's information to help you get ready for your appointment.